 Experienced Legal Help for Homeowners Facing Foreclosure

 Is your residence or other real estate threatened with foreclosure?
 Since 1993, our firm has helped homeowners resolve real estate issues.
-Additionally, Ann Shaw was involved in the promotion of the Protection of Homeowners in Foreclosure Act (PHIFA).
+Additionally, Ann Shaw (Of Counsel) was involved in the promotion of the Protection of Homeowners in Foreclosure Act (PHIFA).
 This law provides homeowners threatened by foreclosure with a number of rights.
 The firm also represents clients under Maryland’s new foreclosure mediation law.

 Our firm has information regarding the state attorneys general Mortgage Servicing Settlement, which applies to many home mortgages held by Ally/GMAC, Bank of America (and Countrywide), Citi, JPMorgan Chase (and WaMu) and Wells Fargo (and Wachovia).